-- (4) The requirements for a wedding held in the Restricted Area are that: - (a) one or both of the two persons being married: - (i) are at the end of life; or - (ii) will be deported from Australia unless the marriage takes place; and - (b) it involves only 5 persons: - (i) the two persons being married; and - (ii) the authorised celebrant; and - (iii) two persons witnessing the marriage for the purposes of section 44 of the Marriage Act 1961 of the Commonwealth; and - (c) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (d) if held at a person's ordinary place of residence, it must comply with the gathering restriction in subclause (1).
+- (4) The requirements for a wedding held in the Restricted Area are that: - (a) one or both of the two persons being married: - (i) are at the end of life; or - (ii) will be deported from Australia unless the marriage takes place; and - (b) it involves only 5 persons: - (i) the two persons being married; and

+- (ii) the authorised celebrant; and - (iii) two persons witnessing the marriage for the purposes of section 44 of the Marriage Act 1961 of the Commonwealth; and - (c) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (d) if held at a person's ordinary place of residence, it must comply with the gathering restriction in subclause (1).

 Note 1: a wedding held at a person's ordinary place of residence is limited to those persons who ordinarily live at that residence and the celebrant who can enter the premises under subclause (2)(c) (work).
+Any nominee person or nominated person is subject to these same restrictions.

-Note 2: record keeping requirements apply to weddings as set out in the Restricted Activity Directions (Restricted Areas) (No. 8).
+Note 2: record keeping requirements apply to weddings as set out in the Restricted Activity Directions (Restricted Areas) (No. 9).

-Note 3: the requirements for a wedding held in an area other than in the Restricted Area are set out in the Stay At Home Directions (Non-Melbourne) (No. 3).
+Note 3: the requirements for a wedding held in an area other than in the Restricted Area are set out in the Stay At Home Directions (Non-Melbourne) (No. 5).

-- (5) The requirements for a funeral held in the Restricted Area are that: - (a) it involves no more than 10 members of the public regardless of whether it is held in an outdoor space or indoor space; and - (b) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (c) if held at a person's ordinary place of residence, it must comply with the gathering restriction in subclause (1).
+- (5) The requirements for a funeral held in the Restricted Area are that: - (a) it involves no more than 10 members of the public (with any infant under one year of age not counting towards this limit) regardless of whether it is held in an outdoor space or indoor space; and - (b) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (c) if held at a person's ordinary place of residence, it must comply with the gathering restriction in subclause (1).

 Note 1: a funeral held at a person's ordinary place of residence is limited to those persons who ordinarily live at that residence and the persons reasonably necessary for the conduct of the funeral who can enter the premises under subclause (2)(c) (work).
+Any nominee person or nominated person is subject to these same restrictions.

-Note 2: record keeping requirements apply to funerals as set out in the Restricted Activity Directions (Restricted Areas) (No. 8).
+Note 2: record keeping requirements apply to funerals as set out in the Restricted Activity Directions (Restricted Areas) (No. 9).

-Note 3: the requirements for a funeral held in an area other than in the Restricted Area are set out in the Stay At Home Directions (Non-Melbourne) (No. 3).
+Note 3: the requirements for a funeral held in an area other than in the Restricted Area are set out in the Stay At Home Directions (Non-Melbourne) (No. 5).